bulkh/skyscraper/docs/CONFIGINI.md

 #### videos

 By default Skyscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
 You can enable videos using this option.
+If your frontend supports video display also explicitly set this option to true.
+See also the option to [symlink video files](#symlink) instead of copying, if space is a premium.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPER>]`